Disappointed about your baby’s gender (and feeling guilty)? Learn how to manage gender disappointment during your

 But you might find that your child won’t fit that gender role to begin with.
 Rather than trying to fit him into your interests and hobbies, be open to his own.
-Your little boy could care less about sports and would rather dive into art.
-And your little girl pulls off her frilly clothes and prefers t-shirts and sweat pants.
+Your little boy could care less about baseball and would rather dive into art.
+And your little girl pulls off her pink frilly clothes and prefers t-shirts and sweatpants.

 Besides, many of the interests you imagine doing with your child may not even rely on gender at all.
 Who says you can’t take your little girl to sports games or dress your little guy in hip, stylish clothes?

 We all meet our children for the first time, regardless of their sex.
 Your child being a boy doesn’t mean he’ll fulfill assumptions you may have had about raising boys and vice versa for girls.

 Instead of leading with your images of who your child will be, treat him as an individual.
-You’ll appreciate his unique traits rather than what you assume he should be.
+You can appreciate his unique traits rather than what you assume he should be.

 3. Consider the perks of your child’s gender

-Once you’ve accepted the disappointment you feel about the turn of events, think about the many perks your child’s gender gives you.
+Once you’ve accepted the feelings of disappointment you feel about the turn of events, think about the many perks your child’s gender gives you.

 It didn’t take long to get over gender disappointment when I realized the benefits of hand-me-downs!
 I saved boxes of clothes and gear from my eldest and was giddy when I realized how much we’d save from not having to buy too many items.

 And since my twins were both boys, so much of what they have can be interchangeable, from clothes to toys.

 Remind yourself that everything has pros and cons, including raising boys versus girls.
-You’ll see that having the opposite gender will turn out just as fine.
+You’ll see that having the opposite gender can turn out just as fine.

 Perhaps the most important reminder?
 You’ll love your child, no matter what.

 I’ve spoken to many moms who felt gender disappointment, even throughout their whole pregnancy.
-And every one of them admitted it that all disappeared the minute they met their baby come delivery day.
+And every one of them admitted that all disappeared the minute they met their baby come delivery day.